 Getting your clip-on earbuds to sit right changes everything.
 Taking those extra few seconds to adjust them properly means you won’t be dealing with a slipping bud or that nagging ear ache half an hour later.
 It’s the difference between a frustrating workout and one where the music just flows.

 If you follow the five steps we've covered and keep an eye out for those early warning signs of a bad fit, you’ll be sorted.
-If you’re still on the hunt for a pair, something like the Shokz OpenDots ONE makes life a lot easier, as the design itself does most of the hard work for you.
+If you’re still on the hunt for a pair, something like the Shokz OpenDots 2makes life a lot easier, as the design itself does most of the hard work for you.
 At the end of the day, your ears and your music deserve a bit of extra care, getting the fit spot on is always worth the effort.

 Frequently Asked Questions